 For sake of example, let’s say we have one new defect each sprint, and let’s assume they are each 1 point on average.
 Also assume an initial velocity of 10 (without estimating the defects) and backlog of 200 points (without any measure for unknown future defects).
 If I fix the defect without an estimate, I’ll continue to have a stable velocity of 10 .
 I’ll have a stable backlog of 200.
 My math is easy: 200/10=20 sprints.
 This is easy to teach.
 And it’s conservative.

-The alternative, estimating the defect, gives me a stable velocity of 11 but a backlog that increases by 1 point each sprint.
-This math is, let’s see, the slope is… uh…. something, and we’ve got the intercept, and, uh… oh I don’t know.
-We can compute this easily if we know the average defect size and the defect arrival rate, but most teams don’t know their average defect size or defect arrival rate.
+We can compute this easily if we know the average defect size and the defect arrival rate.
+But, most teams don’t know their average defect size or defect arrival rate.
 This is harder to teach.
-It’s even harder to get people to remember and account for an increasing backlog when they are doing back of the envelope figuring in their head.
+It’s even harder to get people to remember and account for an increasing backlog when they’re doing back of the envelope figuring in their head.

-Finally, if an organization finds themselves not ready to start the next release and they’re going to have the otherwise idle teams fix defects until the Product Owner team gets ready, then why estimate the defects?
+If an organization finds itself not ready to start the next release and they’re going to have the otherwise idle teams fix defects until the Product Owner team gets ready, then why estimate the defects?

-Let me remind you that there is a lot of context here that is important.
-If your team has high quality standards and they fix all defects as soon as they find them or perhaps 1 sprint later, then my approach of not estimating works because they do not allow an increasing backlog of defects to accumulate.
-If, however, your team defers defects, AND intends to fix them later in the release, then my approach is really, really bad poison and you should estimate all your defects and understand the current arrival rate and the historical defect load per release.
+Let me remind you that there’s a lot of context here that’s important.
+If your team has high-quality standards and they fix all defects as soon as they find them, or perhaps 1 sprint later, then my approach of not estimating works because they do not allow an increasing backlog of defects to accumulate.
+However, if your team defers defects, and intends to fix them later in the release—then my approach is really, really bad poison.
+At that point, you should estimate all your defects and understand the current arrival rate and the historical defect load per release.